 ⇨ Construction Technology, Equipment, Planning and Management

 - Construction Technology: Engineering Materials: Physical properties of construction materials with respect to their use in construction – Stones, Bricks and Tiles; Lime, Cement, different types of Mortars and Concrete.
-Specific use of ferro cement, fibre reinforced C.C, High strength concrete.
+Specific use of Ferro cement, fibre reinforced C.C, High strength concrete.
 Timber, properties and defects – common preservation treatments.
-Use and selection of materials for specific use like Low Cost Housing, Mass Housing, High Rise Buildings.
+Use and selection of materials for specific use like Low-Cost Housing, Mass Housing, High Rise Buildings.

 - Construction: Masonry principles using Brick, stone, Blocks – construction detailing and strength characteristics.
 Types of plastering, pointing, flooring, roofing and construction features.
 Common repairs in buildings.
 Principles of functional planning of building for residents and specific use – Building code provisions.
 Basic principles of detailed and approximate estimating – specification writing and rate analysis – principles of valuation of real property.
-Machinery for earthwork, concreting and their specific uses – Factors affecting selection of equipments – operating cost of Equipments.
+Machinery for earthwork, concreting and their specific uses – Factors affecting selection of equipment – operating cost of Equipment.

 ⇨ Surveying and Transportation Engineering

-- Surveying: Common methods and instruments for distance and angle measurement for CE work – their use in plane table, traverse survey, leveling work, triangulation, contouring and topographical map.
+- Surveying: Common methods and instruments for distance and angle measurement for CE work – their use in plane table, traverse survey, levelling work, triangulation, contouring and topographical map.
 Basic principles of photogrammetry and remote sensing.